femga/rdr3_discoveries/animations/scenarios/README.md

 ***Conditions*** are special game states that must be met in order to activate a scenario or conditional anims.
 It can be requirements to ped model, ped gender, current ingame time, activated ped commands, etc.

 ```
-file /common_0/data/ai/scenarios/conditionalanims/amb_rest_ca.meta:
+[file /common_0/data/ai/scenarios/conditionalanims/amb_rest_ca.meta]:
 For example, scenario WORLD_HUMAN_DRUNK_PASSED_OUT_FLOOR have conditional anim WORLD_HUMAN_DRUNK_PASSED_OUT_FLOOR_MALE_A,
 that have special condition CAIConditionIsMale to run.
-As a result, female peds cannot use this conditional anim.|
+As a result, female peds cannot use this conditional anim.
 ```